Subscription vs Membership: Which Model Fits Your Business?

 Memberships: Pros and Cons

 The upside: Memberships build the kind of loyalty that sustains a business for decades.
 Members become advocates.
 They refer friends.
-They stick around through price increases because the value is personal, not just functional.
+They stick around through price increases because the value is personal.

 The challenge: Memberships require ongoing effort.
 You need great classes, engaged instructors, community events, and consistent communication.
 If the experience stagnates, members drift away — and unlike subscription cancellations that happen with a button click, membership attrition often happens silently.
 Someone just stops showing up.